 ALSO READNew Infosys CEO Salil Parekh starts stint with in-line Q3 numbers FPIs poured Rs 1.5 trn into debt markets in 2017 due to higher bond yields Successive governments 'short-changed' Air India: Dinesh Trivedi Investment option for debt investors: A look at new instrument for Indians Risk averse, FPIs withdraw Rs 5,500 cr from equities in September

+Morningstar India's Senior Analyst Manager (Research) Himanshu Srivastava said: "Given 2019 would not be far, the expectation of some other economic reforms from the government would be high.
 But the major for FPIs going ahead would be to see growth coming back in the domestic economy, which has not yet picked up contrary to the expectation".